Skip to main content

 where i in [1,2,3,4,5]

-OSQL supports the argmax operation that finds the argument that gives the maximum value of a vector.
+OSQL queries can be used to implement the argmax operation by finding the vector index that gives the maximum value of a vector.

 select i